ArcadeRenegade/SidebarDiagnostics/README.md

 You will need to run it as administrator.

 Data provided by <a href="https://github.com/LibreHardwareMonitor/LibreHardwareMonitor">Libre Hardware Monitor</a>.
+Please thank the library's contributors for their support!

 <img src="http://i.imgur.com/70LkdwO.png" />